wbaopaul/scATAC-pro/README.md

 ----------------------------------
 In case you have problem in installing dependencies, you can run scATAC-pro without installing dependencies in **one of** the following ways:

-1. Run the pre-built dockerized version [here](https://hub.docker.com/r/wbaopaul/scatac-pro)
+1. Run the pre-built dockerized version, pull the docker image [here](https://hub.docker.com/r/wbaopaul/scatac-pro)

 2. Run it through singularity (which is more friendly with high performance cluster or HPC, and linux server) by running the following command: